OpenDMA/opendma-spec/OpenDMA-Spec.md

 A *valid aspect object* is a class info object (§7) that is not a valid class object (§8.3).
 This prevents multi inheritance.

+<u>Info:</u> Compared to the Java programming language, the valid class objects can be seen as the classes in Java and the valid aspect objects can be seen as the interfaces in Java.

+##### §8.4 Extension relationship

+A class info object *c* is said to extend a class info object *p* if and only if at least one of these conditions is met:

+1)  The “Parent” property of *c* references *p*, or
+2)  An entry of the Aspects property of *c* references *p*, or
+3)  The class info object referenced by *c*’s Parent property extends *p*, or
+4)  An entry of the Aspects property of *c* extends *p*.

 #### §9 Property info object

 A *property info object* is an object with at least theses properties:

-1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6
+1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6, not null
-2.  \[“opendma.org”, “Name”\], single value, String
+2.  \[“opendma.org”, “Name”\], single value, String, not null
-3.  \[“opendma.org”, “NameQualifier”\], single value, String
+3.  \[“opendma.org”, “NameQualifier”\], single value, String, not null
-4.  \[“opendma.org”, “DataType”\], single value, Integer
+4.  \[“opendma.org”, “DataType”\], single value, Integer, not null
-5.  \[“opendma.org”, “ReferenceClass”\], single value, Reference
+5.  \[“opendma.org”, “ReferenceClass”\], single value, Reference, nullable
-6.  \[“opendma.org”, “MultiValue”\], single value, Boolean
+6.  \[“opendma.org”, “MultiValue”\], single value, Boolean, not null
-7.  \[“opendma.org”, “Required”\], single value, Boolean
+7.  \[“opendma.org”, “Required”\], single value, Boolean, not null
-8.  \[“opendma.org”, “DisplayName”\], single value, String
+8.  \[“opendma.org”, “DisplayName”\], single value, String, not null

 These constraints apply to the properties:

-- “Class”, “Name”, “NameQualifier”, “DataType”, “MultiValue”, “Required” and “DisplayName” must not be null.

-- There exists exactly one class object (§7) in each context (§3) that describes property info objects.
+- There exists exactly one class object (§7) in each context (§4) that describes property info objects.
 The “Class” property has to contain a reference to that class object.

 - The value of “DataType” must be one of the list of numeric data type ids (§2.5).